And I told you all earlier in the program what would be the reaction.

 This is about eliminating or putting as many obstacles in the way to acquiring wealth, by the way, on the part of wage earners as possible.

-Now, little history here.
+Now, a little history here.

 In 1996, the Republican Congress passed legislation blocking people who were in the country illegally from claiming benefits from the federal government.

-And when the uh state children's health insurance program was created in 1997, comes up for renewal this year, states were required to verify citizenship.
+And when the state children's health insurance program was created in 1997, comes up for renewal this year, states were required to verify citizenship.

 But Democrats want to take that requirement from Medicaid and ship and leave it to the discretion of each state.